dorukozerr/todo-app/README.md

 -   check todo N      -> tdd N
 -   delete todo N     -> tdr N

 I made this project to getting familliar with GO, this is a minimal replica of devtodo app.
 I used to use it on my linux machine few years ago and couldnt find theexactly same functionality with same commands for my mac so I made this.
-Hope you enjoyed it.